 Customer service is important, but outcomes matter too!
 When the finished product of a vendor's work exceeds expectations, send a letter expressing appreciation for good work or services rendered.

 It's important for managers to take the time to let employees know how much they are appreciated.
 While it is beneficial to say thank you in person often, it's advisable for supervisors to express appreciation periodically in writing to team members for key contributions.

-Appreciation for a Co-Worker's Support
+Appreciation for Support to a Coworker